GridTools/gt4py/docs/development/ADRs/0017-Toolchain-Configuration.md

 - **Created**: 2024-02-13
 - **Updated**: 2024-02-13

 In order to provide a streamlined user experience, we attempt to standardize how users of GT4Py stencils can configure how those stencils are optimized without editing GT4Py code.
+This describes the design of the first minimal implementation.

 ## Context

 In this document the word toolchain is used to mean all the code components that work together to go from DSL code to an optimized, runnable python callable.
 It includes JIT / OTF pipelines or workflows but also transformation passes, lowerings, parsers etc.

+In this document the term "end user" refers to someone who runs an application which uses GT4Py internally.
+The end user may or may not be aware of GT4Py, only of the documentation that the application provides.

 The most pressing issue is the developer experience.
 One debugging technique is to have the generated C++ code written to a permanent file location for inspection.
 This requires changing the code to reconfigure the build cache location.
 However this is forseeably only one of multiple values that stencil developers and their end users will wish to configure without touching GT4Py code.